YaleDHLab/dhlab-site/_events/2018-03-27-hathi-trust.md

 By the end of the demo, we'll have produced code that will be available on GitHub as a Jupyter Notebook that participants will be able to use with Python and a few APIs to richly characterize the distribution of linguistic and visual content in a volume of their choosing.

-Please bring a laptop, if you would like to follow along during the hands-on portion of the workshop.
+Please bring a laptop over which you have administrative control, if you would like to follow along during the hands-on portion of the workshop.

 ### Bio